seflless/atom-diagrams/README.md

     Run the following from the root folder that has all of your diagram files

         diagrams watch --build .

+##### Reference
+See underlying [diagrams](https://www.npmjs.com/package/diagrams) project for documentation.

+#### Generating SVG
+This project doesn't generate .svg files, but might in the future.
+The current focus is having an easy way to edit the content and preview the diagrams that will be generated using the diagrams command line tool.

+See the [diagrams](https://www.npmjs.com/package/diagrams) command line tool for more information.

 <img src="http://francoislaberge.com/atom-diagrams/screenshot-atom.gif"/>